 ELC today issued a Notice of Intent to Sue to the federal Environmental Protection Agency over that agency’s ongoing, illegal authorization of the use of toxic chemicals in an effort to disperse oil after offshore oil spills.
 The use of dispersant chemicals following the Exxon Valdez spill (1989) and BP Deepwater Horizon disaster (2010) sickened coastal communities and spill response workers.
 ELC represents ALERT, an oil spill response project of marine toxicologist Dr. Riki Ott; the nonprofits Alaska Coalition for Action on Toxics and Cook Inletkeeper; a commercial fisherwoman on the Gulf Coast of Louisiana whose family suffers persistent illnesses from the chemicals used in the BP Deepwater Horizon response; and an Inupiat woman living on the North Slope of Alaska who has organized to ban the use of dispersants in Alaskan Native villages.

-California’s Human Rights Crisis: A Webinar on Inadequate Access to Water and Sanitation by Homeless Residents (2/15/19)
+- California’s Human Rights Crisis: A Webinar on Inadequate Access to Water and Sanitation by Homeless Residents (2/15/19)

-ELC Successfully Advocates for the California Public Utilities Commission to Provide San Joaquin Valley Residents Cleaner and Safer Energy Options (12/2018).
+- ELC Successfully Advocates for the California Public Utilities Commission to Provide San Joaquin Valley Residents Cleaner and Safer Energy Options (12/2018).

 ELC played a central role in the approval of a $56 million investment of affordable energy resources, including community solar, in 11 San Joaquin Valley communities.
 Some of these communities were historically redlined and have been trying to get access to affordable energy for an astonishing 50 years.
-The Commission’s groundbreaking decision, and the role of ELC, its clients and co-counsel in achieving it, are described here.
+Read about the PUC’s decision here.

 - Clinic urges EPA not to weaken vehicle GHG emissions standards (9/10/2018).
-Read ELC Fellow Purba Mukerjee’s blog about the letters here.
+Read former ELC Fellow Purba Mukerjee’s blog about the letters here.